laravel/bootcamp.laravel.com/resources/docs/livewire/installation.md

 </html>
 ```

-Also, because Livewire brings its own Alpine.js dependency, we can remove the Alpine.js from the `resources/js/app.js` file:
+And, since Livewire includes Alpine.js by default, we can remove the Alpine initialization from our application's `resources/js/app.js` file:

 ```js
 import './bootstrap';